-Sweden will participate with two staff members during two weeks of the ASH survey targeting herring and blue whiting in the Norwegian Sea, area IIa.
+Sweden will participate with two staff members during two weeks of the ASH survey targeting herring and blue whiting in the Norwegian Sea, area IIa during the period 2011-2013.
 The survey is coordinated and reported by Denmark.

 Nephrops TV Survey (NTV3&4)